Neonatal Follow up Clinic

 The Allied Health team includes a Physiotherapist, Psychologist, Occupational Therapist and a Speech Pathologist and assists in assessment and management of developmental problems.

 Cross referrals are made to other paediatric services as required, including the Paediatric Rehabilitation Service, Early Intervention Service, Audiology, Ophthalmology and Dietician Services.

-Access to this clinic occurs after discharge from the Neonatal Unit or by direct referral from a Paediatrician.
+Infants are referred to this clinic on discharge from the Neonatal Unit, or by direct referral from a Paediatrician.

-If you believe you have a patient who requires care from this service then referral is via the General Paediatrics referral system where triaging and allocation will occur if the child is thought to fit the criteria.
+If you believe you have a patient who requires care from this service then referral is via the General Paediatrics referral system where triaging and allocation will occur if the infant meets the criteria.

-All referrals should comply to referral standards including birth history and developmental information where possible.
+All referrals should comply with the Referral Standards including birth history and developmental information where possible.